|ADMH 5001: Mental Health and Addiction Foundations|

-Use and sharpen new skills while gaining crucial on-the-job work experience.
+Engage and develop new skills while gaining crucial on-the-job work experience.
 Field experience takes place in the final semester of the program and enables students to apply theory to practice in a workplace or project-based setting.
-Students will also be completing coursework and attending seminar classes alongside the field experience.
+Students also be complete coursework and attend seminar classes alongside the field experience.

-You will have an opportunity to provide evidence-informed, client-centred services to diverse individuals and groups experiencing addictions and mental health related concerns.
+You will have an opportunity to provide evidence-informed, client-centred services to diverse individuals and groups experiencing addiction and/or mental health related concerns.
 The field experience, which is typically unpaid, is arranged with the assistance of a field advisor.

 Build your expertise in assessment and counselling with a variety of practical skills such as: Understanding the range of approaches to the treatment of addictions and mental health, learn how to complete assessments and treatment plans for clients demonstrating a range of issues, learn how to engage families and communities to help individuals succeed, and develop best practices to effectively treat individuals within different treatment modalities.

-Qualify for employment in various organizations including community mental health and addictions services, residential treatment centres, youth and family services, housing services, and crisis response services.
+Qualify for employment in various organizations including community mental health and addiction services, residential treatment centres, youth and family services, housing services, and crisis response services.